πŸ•ŠοΈCEASEFIRE: Iran War Day 40 β€” 2-Week Pause Announced β€”Live Tracker β†’

 Are US troops still in Syria?

-How many people died in the Syrian Civil War?
+How many people have died in the Syrian war?

-Over 500,000 people have been killed in the Syrian Civil War since 2011, according to the Syrian Observatory for Human Rights.
-The conflict has created 6.8 million refugees (the largest refugee population in the world) and 6.9 million internally displaced persons.
-Half the pre-war population of 22 million has been displaced.
-The Assad regime is responsible for the majority of civilian deaths, primarily through barrel bombs, siege warfare, and chemical weapons.
+Over 500,000 killed since 2011.
+6.8 million refugees (world's largest), 6.9 million internally displaced.
+Half the pre-war population of 22 million displaced.
+The Assad regime is responsible for the majority of civilian deaths through barrel bombs, siege warfare, and chemical weapons.

 Sources